Tegut: Organic food

 Since 1982, Tegut has been involved in the cultivation and marketing of organic food.
 As of 2008, almost 20% of Tegut's revenue was made from their own-produced organic food, mostly grown in eastern Hesse.
 According to Tegut, organic products made up 28.4% of the revenue in 2022.
 Some of the 4,600 different organic products are sourced from Tegut's own Herzberg bakery and the Rhöner Biosphärenrind e.
 V., which also works closely with farmers in the East Hesse region.
 The anthroposophically managed company Alnatura is also an important partner for organic products.

 Tegut has been selling products under its own brands since 1999.
 In July 2019, Tegut started offering 144 foods without packaging in a store in Fulda.

+Collaborations

 Amazon

 Tegut and Amazon started a collaboration in 2017, making it possible to order Tegut products through Amazon.
 They are extending the online delivery of typical supermarket groceries in the greater Fulda, Nuremberg, Kassel, Würzburg, Marburg, Giessen, Mainz and Wiesbaden areas via Amazon Prime.
 This service was initially only available to customers in and around Darmstadt and Frankfurt am Main.
 The online range comprises around 10,000 products in 2022.
 The delivery of beverages such as mineral water, beer, and milk also includes products in returnable containers such as glass bottles.
 However, unlike other suppliers, there is no return of deposit bottles, but according to Amazon this can be redeemed, for example, by using the "local drop-off points" or at tegut stores.
 In the description of the special delivery conditions, this "current" reference to Tegut stores is only stated in the FAQ.